SakaTanai/web-scraper/README.md

 A web scraper that I am working on as a hobby project.

-## Current version: Version 0 - Plannning
+## Current version: Version 0.5 - Phase 1

 ### Phase 1:

 1) Be able to open websites and extract the information.
+(DONE)

-2) Export the information into a table.
+2) Export the information into a CSV file.
+(DONE)

 3) Have the program compare prices for the same product on multiple websites and also compare against own prices.